 As for liability with regard to previous tax periods, many states offer Voluntary Disclosure Agreements, also known as VDAs.
 VDAs allow a company to enter into a settlement agreement with a state.
-At times, states may offer amnesty bottom line, sales tax issues can also negatively impact the customer experience and hurt cash flow.
-"If you are not taxing customers correctly, they will short pay their invoice which creates a collection issue and will affect your company's cash flow," said Peggi Rockefeller, Chief Tax Officer-Transaction Tax, Vertex Inc.
+At times, states may offer amnesty programs where taxpayers can pay prior taxes owed and have interest and/or penalties abated.